Menu

 The sites are very basic but most looked reasonably spacious so if you have a big setup, this camping area might be a good choice.

-The best thing about Myninya though is the new open air shower, albeit cold water only.
+The best thing about Myninya though is the open air shower, albeit cold water only.
 But if you just want to wash some sticky red dust of you – perfect!

 As with all the other sites, you’ll need to have your own toilet.
 There’s a shower but that’s it in terms of facilities.
+[Note: The QPWS website states that there is a flush toilet at Myninya.
+Unless that’s new, I couldn’t find it.
+And a flushing toilet sounds a bit too good to be true out here!]

 MORE INFORMATION